Geohash: Algorithm and example

 This operation results in the bits 01101 11111 11000 00100 00010.
-Starting to count from the left side with the digit 0 in the first position, the digits in the odd positions form the longitude code (0111110000000), while the digits in the even positions form the latitude code (101111001001).
+Starting to count from the left side with the digit 0 in the first position, the digits in the even positions form the longitude code (0111110000000), while the digits in the odd positions form the latitude code (101111001001).

 Each binary code is then used in a series of divisions, considering one bit at a time, again from the left to the right side.
-For the latitude value, the interval -90 to +90 is divided by 2, producing two intervals: -90 to 0, and 0 to +90.
+For the latitude value, the interval −90 to +90 is divided by 2, producing two intervals: −90 to 0, and 0 to +90.
 Since the first bit is 1, the higher interval is chosen, and becomes the current interval.
 The procedure is repeated for all bits in the code.
 Finally, the latitude value is the center of the resulting interval.
-Longitudes are processed in an equivalent way, keeping in mind that the initial interval is -180 to +180.
+Longitudes are processed in an equivalent way, keeping in mind that the initial interval is −180 to +180.

 For example, in the latitude code 101111001001, the first bit is 1, so we know our latitude is somewhere between 0 and 90.
 Without any more bits, we'd guess the latitude was 45, giving us an error of ±45.
 Since more bits are available, we can continue with the next bit, and each subsequent bit halves this error.
 This table shows the effect of each bit.
 At each stage, the relevant half of the range is highlighted in green; a low bit selects the lower range, a high bit selects the upper range.

 The column "mean value" shows the latitude, simply the mean value of the range.
 Each subsequent bit makes this value more precise.